Haltroy/FluxionSharp/README.md

 This library should be compatible with trimming and native ahead-of-time compiling.

-This library has support for both v1 and v2 versions of Fluxion format as well as the next version under the [flx-next](https://github.com/Haltroy/FluxionSharp/tree/flx-next) branch.
+This library has support for all versions of Fluxion format as well as the next version under the [flx-next](https://github.com/Haltroy/FluxionSharp/tree/flx-next) branch.

 Please note that the `flx-next` branch is experimental.
 It is not recommended to be used in a production environment